78Istvan/Build-three-project/README.md

 1. Navbar buttons:

 * The navigation buttons allowed the user to switch between the pages.
 The buttons have hover effect so when the cursor is above the button, the button gets an under line decoration.
 The navbar is on the very top of the page wich turn to a scroll down menu on small device.
-The menubar is fixed to the top to make an easer usage when the page scrolled down especially on small screens.
+The menubar is fixed to the top to make an easer usage when the page has to be scroll down especially on small screens when the page can be vertical long.

 2. Social icons: